 Sounds simple, right?
 ACX makes it easy for you to upload the chapters of your book by allowing you to queue consecutive uploads on the title’s production page.
 Just click “Save & Add Another Chapter” while the first is uploading!

-Stay tuned all week for more ways to ensure your titles pass QA, and make sure to tell us what you think of our tips in the comments.
+Check out part two of our series here, and make sure to tell us what you think of our tips in the comments.